vlvagerviwager/gender-diversity-info/README.md

 ## About the maintainer

 Building empathy for every single being and situation in our world is a lifelong mission for me.
 Recently, I began self-studying feminist theory.
-Being a gender and racial minority in my industry, an activist for reproductive and LGBT rights and volunteer in outreach programs, I did not realise that I've been a feminist all along until I embarked on my quest to learn more about diversity.
+Being a gender and racial minority in my industry, an activist for reproductive and LGBT rights, and volunteer in outreach programs, I did not realise that I'm a feminist until I embarked on my quest to learn more about diversity.

 I am a software developer, yoga teacher, photographer, and artist.